sshyran/cert/roles/cert-replica/README.md

 role [ivansible.dev-user](https://github.com/ivansible/dev-user/#variables).
 See there for details.

-    certbot_master_host: None
-When defined, this must be inventory hostname of the master host for currently running `ansible_play_hosts` list of replicas.
-The role `ivansible.cert_master` will be run on this host with current play hosts in parameter `certbot_master_replica_hosts`.

     certbot_group: ssl-cert
 Members of this unix group will have read access to certificates.
 This group must be the same on master and replica hosts.